duaneandrea/hello-microverse/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.
+> This is a Hello Microverse Project the first onboarding project for the Microverse students

 **Hello Microverse** is a landing page